warncke/immutable-app-component/README.md

 Alternatively you can do:

-    var component = new ImmutableAppComponentServer({
+    var component = new ImmutableCoreComponent({
         name: 'myComponent',
         ...
     })

-When the new ImmutableAppComponentServer instance is instantiated the component name will be looked up in the global component register and the `new` method on the component module will be called with the original args.
+When the new ImmutableCoreComponent instance is instantiated the component name will be looked up in the global component register and the `new` method on the component module will be called with the original args.